xburco00/Digital-electronics-1/Labs/07-ffs/README.md

     q_bar  <= not s_q;
 ```

-### Listing of VHDL clock, reset and stimulus processes from the testbench files with syntax highlighting and asserts:
+### Listing of VHDL clock, reset and stimulus processes from the testbench files:
 ```tb_d_ff_arst```
 ```vhdl
  begin